Authors: Dr. Cayla Iske and Dianne Cook, LVT

 Offer Critical Care as a Top Dressing

-In some cases, offering Critical Care can be as simple as using the product as a topper by sprinkling the dry powder on your animal’s usual food.
-This can offer added flavor and stimulate appetite.
+In some cases, offering Critical Care can be as simple as sprinkling the dry powder on your animal’s usual food.
+This may even be a good addition to your pet emergency kit, especially if your pet is recovering or showing signs they won’t eat.

 Combine Critical Care with Your Pet’s Existing Food